Is Accident Insurance Worth The Money?

 - Your children

 Recently, other carriers have issued other types of accident insurance.
-These types pay up to your health insurance’s out-of-pocket costs for any accident.
+As we mentioned, these types pay up to your health insurance’s out-of-pocket costs for any accident.
+In other words, they coordinate with your health insurance.

 How Much Do I Receive?

 Good plans also cover accidental death and dismemberment.
+In other words, there is a life insurance component if you die from an accidental injury.
 Most plans will pay up to $100,000 for common carrier accidental death, $75,000 for car vehicle accidental death, etc.

 As we mentioned, some plans pay up to the out-of-pocket maximum of your health insurance.
 For example, let’s say you broke your leg ice skating.
 Your bill is $2,430 dollars because you are in your insurance’s deductible phase.
 Your plan pays the $2,430.